Treewidth and gonality of glued grid graphs: Divisorial gonality

 In general, computing the gonality of a graph is NP-hard \cite{gij}, so any result relating gonality to other invariants can be very useful in understanding gonality for certain classes of graphs.
 Of particular use are lower bounds, such as the following result.

 \begin{theorem}[Theorem 2.1 in \cite{vddbg}] For any graph $G$, $\tw(G)\leq\gon(G)$. \end{theorem}

+It is worth remarking that the related parameter \emph{pathwidth} \cite{rs1} cannot serve as a lower bound on gonality.
+For instance, the gonality of any tree is $1$ \cite[Lemma 1.1]{bn2}, but the pathwidth of a tree can be arbitrarily large \cite[\textsection 1]{rs1}.
 In general, treewidth and gonality can be arbitrarily far apart, even fixing treewidth: if $2\leq k<n$, then there is a graph with treewidth $k$ and gonality at least $n$ \cite{hen}.
 However, for some families of graphs treewidth and gonality coincide.
 In \cite{db}, it is shown that the gonality of an $m\times n$ grid is $\min\{m,n\}$.
 We now prove a similar result for most glued grids.

 \begin{theorem} If $m\neq 2n$, then $\gon(Y_{m,n})=\min\{m,2n\}$. \end{theorem}